lillianone02/Operating-System/OS Project2/README.md

 ## Motivation
 We want to add a system call ```Sleep```.
-At the same time, we have to comfigure some techniques to meature when to wake up the sleeping ```Threrad```.
+At the same time, we have to comfigure some techniques to meature when to wake up the sleeping ```Thread```.

 ## Implementation
 First we define the system call Sleep, and we record its number and behavior in ```uerprog/syscall.h```